 The last decade saw video take over online advertising and social media.
 Whether it’s organic content for Facebook posts and Instagram stories or ads on YouTube, video gets higher engagement than any other form of media online.

 College students are highly engaged on YouTube.
-93% of people ages 18-24 years old use YouTube at least once a week, and a majority of those use it more than once a day.
+89% of students use YouTube at least once a week, and a majority of those use it more than once a day.

-As internet and cellular speeds get even faster and the cost of quality video production continues to drop (just watch this ad produced entirely on an iPhone), you can expect the effectiveness of video and the number of people you can reach with it to continue to increase.
+As internet and cellular speeds get even faster and the cost of quality video production continues to drop (just watch this ad shot and edited on an iPhone), you can expect the effectiveness of video and the number of people you can reach with it to continue to increase.